 In order to pay the SEVIS fee, you will need the following information:

 - Name, address, date of birth and email address

 - Country of birth and country of citizenship

 - SEVIS Identification Number as listed on the Form I-20/DS-2019*

 - F-1 students: School Code (begins with BOS)*

 - J-1 students: J-1 Program Number (begins with P-1)*

-*Indicates that this information was emailed to you in the body of your "Form I-20/DS-2019 Issued!" email
+*This information was emailed to you in the body of your visa document approval email from the ISSO.

 Be sure to save the receipt/confirmation from paying the I-901 fee.
-You may need to provide proof of payment at your visa interview and again at the port of entry to the US.
+You will need to provide proof of payment at your visa interview and again at the port of entry to the US.